MicroEJ/docs/VEEPortingGuide/bspConnection.rst

   BSP connection is configured when building the VEE Port (relative locations within the BSP), as well as the BSP root location (absolute directory).
-  No BSP connection configuration is required when building the MicroEJ Application.
+  No BSP connection configuration is required when building the Application.

   .. figure:: images/bsp-connection-cases-full.png
      :alt: VEE Port with full BSP connection